LineChan/lem_in/README.md

 <new_line>      : '\n'
 ```

-NB :  you can visualize the parsing process by doing "make debug".
+NB :  you can visualize the parsing process by compiling with "make debug".

 ## Path finding algorithm

 The anthill with its rooms and tubes can be analyzed as a graph that is:
-- **unweighted** : all the edges have the same weight (it costs one turn each time an ant moves)
+- **unweighted** : all the edges have the same weight (it costs one turn to move an ant once)
-- **undirected** : there is no directed edges (an ant go through a tube in both directions)
+- **undirected** : there is no directed edges (an ant can go through a tube in both directions)
-- **cyclic** : there are circles in the graph (possibility to go twice in the same room withe same ant)
+- **cyclic** : there are circles in the graph (possibility can go twice in the same room withe same ant)

 To find solutions I decided to implement an **Iterative Deepening Depth-First Search** (IDDFS).
 I chose that algorithm because it combines Breadth-First Search's ([BSF](http://www.geeksforgeeks.org/breadth-first-traversal-for-a-graph/)) fast search (for vertices closer to root) and Depth-Dirst Search's ([DSF](http://www.geeksforgeeks.org/depth-first-traversal-for-a-graph/)) space-efficiency.
 Also, the IDDSF guarentees that each path found is **the shortest one** available.